gautamkaran/BSC-IT/Sem3/QBN/Python/python.answer.md

     ***

 13. **Explain features of python programs.**

+    1. **Readable and Maintainable Code**
+       - **Clean Syntax**: *Python's syntax is designed to be easy to read and write.
+Its use of indentation to define code blocks instead of braces makes the code more visually appealing and easier to follow.*
+       - **Concise**: *Python often allows developers to express concepts in fewer lines of code compared to other languages, which enhances readability and maintainability.*

+    2. **Interpreted Language**
+       - **Dynamic Execution**: *Python code is executed line-by-line by the Python interpreter, which means there’s no need for a separate compilation step.
+This feature facilitates quick testing and iterative development.*

+    3. **Dynamic Typing**
+       - **Type Flexibility**: *Variables in Python do not need to be explicitly declared with a type.
+The type is determined at runtime based on the value assigned to the variable.
+This makes Python code more flexible and easier to write.*

+    4. **Object-Oriented Programming (OOP)**
+        - **Classes and Objects**: *Python supports OOP principles, allowing you to define classes and create objects.
+This promotes code reuse and organization.*
+        - **Inheritance and Polymorphism**: *Python supports inheritance, enabling the creation of new classes based on existing ones, and polymorphism, allowing for methods to operate differently based on the object calling them.*

+    5. **Functional Programming Features**
+       - **First-Class Functions**: *Functions in Python are first-class objects, meaning they can be passed as arguments, returned from other functions, and assigned to variables.*
+       - **Lambda Functions**: *Python supports anonymous functions using lambda expressions for short-lived operations.*

+    6. **Rich Standard Library**
+       - **Built-in Modules**: *Python comes with a comprehensive standard library that provides modules and packages for a wide range of tasks, from file handling and regular expressions to web development and networking.*

+    7. **Community and Ecosystem**
+       - **Active Community**: *Python has a large and active community that contributes to its growth through libraries, frameworks, and tools.
+The community also provides extensive documentation and support.*

+    8. **Integration Capabilities**
+       - **Interfacing with Other Languages**: *Python can interface with other programming languages and technologies, such as Java (via Jython), .NET (via IronPython), and C/C++ (via ctypes or Cython).*

+    9. **Exception Handling**
+       - **Robust Error Handling**: *Python provides a structured way to handle errors and exceptions using try, except, finally, and raise statements.
+This helps in managing runtime errors gracefully.*

+    10. **Cross-Platform Compatibility**
+        - **Portability**: *Python programs can run on various operating systems, including Windows, macOS, and Linux, with little to no modification, making it highly portable.*
+     ---

 14. **Discuss differences between local and global variables.**
 15. **Explain if – else statement with an example.**